KirstyWright/lumen-swagger/README.md

 $app->register(BC\LumenSwagger\ServiceProvider::class);
 ```

-Using the command is pretty straightforward:
+Once you annotated your models and controllers ([see documentation here](https://github.com/zircote/swagger-php)), using the command is pretty straightforward:

 ```bash
 php artisan swagger